• Skip to primary navigation

 Instructions

 • 1.
 Preheat oven to 350 degrees.
-Grease and flour the cake pan or spray with nonstick baking spray.
+Spray an Almond Cake Loaf Pan or a 9 x 5 loaf pan with nonstick baking spray.
 Place prepared pan on a rimmed baking sheet.

 • 2.
 Whisk flour, baking powder and salt in a medium bowl.
 Set aside.